double-great/alt-text/README.md

 // undefined

 console.log(altText("A photo of a dog"));
 // Alt text should not contain "photo of" (https://git.io/JvqAM).
-Alt text should end in a period (https://git.io/Jvqiq).
+Alt text should end with punctuation (https://git.io/JJk55).
 ```

 ## Suggestions